Killing a Vortex: Algorithmic consequences

 The next steps of this proof are as follows: We first formally describe the construction and discuss its validity.
-Then we use \autoref{thm_boundedgenus} to produce the labelled generating function of the resulting graph with its adjusted labeling.
-Finally we show that the resulting labelled generating functions can be used to correctly produce $\GenerateMatchingsBoundaryF{(G,X,\mathbf{p})}{R}$ for all $R\in\Aligned{G,X}.$
+Then we use \autoref{@wittgensteiris} to produce the labelled generating function of the resulting graph with its adjusted labeling.
+Finally, we show that the resulting labelled generating functions can be used to correctly produce $\GenerateMatchingsBoundaryF{(G,X,\mathbf{p})}{R}$ for all $R\in\Aligned{G,X}.$

-For some fixed $F\in\mathcal{F},$ recall according to the definition of the $F$-reduced branching $\mathcal{B}_F:= ((G_F,\emptyset),\emptyset,\mathbf{p},(B_{1,F},Y_{1,F}),\dots,(B_{\ell,F},Y_{\ell,F})).$ Where
+For some fixed $F\in\mathcal{F},$ recall according to the definition of the $F$-reduced branching $\mathcal{B}_F\coloneqq ((G_F,\emptyset),\emptyset,\mathbf{p},(B_{1,F},Y_{1,F}),\dots,(B_{\ell,F},Y_{\ell,F})).$ Where

-Observe that, with $A\subseteq V(F)$ and because of the definition of $k$-branchings, the graph $G_F$ admits a drawing $Γ_F$ without crossings in a surface $Σ$ (without boundary) of Euler genus at most $k,$ and for every $i\in[\ell],$ the vertices of $Y_{i,F}$ lie on a common face of $Γ_F.$ Now let $G_F'$ be obtained from $G_F$ by replacing, for every $i\in[\ell],$ the subgraph $\InducedSubgraph{G_F}{Y_{i,F}}$ with the appropriate matchgate while using the functions $\mathsf{p}_S^{i,F}$ for the functions necessarily to produce the labellings of the matchgates.
-Let $\mathbf{p}'$ be the resulting labeling of $G_F'.$ Note that, since none of the $Y_{i,F}$ is contained in some other $Y_{j,F}$ by definition, and the fact that the matchgates only introduce new vertices and never delete the verices of $Y_{i,F},$ the different $Y_{i,F}$'s do not interfere with the introduction of matchgates for other $Y_{j,F}$'s and thus $G_F'$ is well defined.
-Moreover, as the vertices of $Y_{i,F}$ lie on a common face of $Γ_F$ and all matchgates are planar with the vertices of $Y_{i,F}$ lying on the outer face, $G_F'$ also admits a drawing in $Σ$ without crossings, thus has Euler genus at most $k.$
+Observe that, with $A\subseteq V(F)$ and because of the definition of $k$-branchings, the graph $G_F$ admits a drawing $\gamma_F$ without crossings in a surface $\Sigma$ (without boundary) of Euler-genus at most $k,$ and for every $i\in[\ell],$ the vertices of $Y_{i,F}$ lie on a common face of $\gamma_F.$ Now let $G_F'$ be obtained from $G_F$ by replacing, for every $i\in[\ell],$ the subgraph $\InducedSubgraph{G_F}{Y_{i,F}}$ with the appropriate matchgate while using the functions $\mathsf{p}_S^{i,F}$ for the functions necessarily to produce the labellings of the matchgates.
+Let $\mathbf{p}'$ be the resulting labeling of $G_F'.$ Note that, since none of the $Y_{i,F}$ is contained in some other $Y_{j,F}$ by definition, and the fact that the matchgates only introduce new vertices and never delete the vertices of $Y_{i,F},$ the different $Y_{i,F}$'s do not interfere with the introduction of matchgates for other $Y_{j,F}$'s and thus $G_F'$ is well-defined.
+Moreover, as the vertices of $Y_{i,F}$ lie on a common face of $\gamma_F$ and all matchgates are planar with the vertices of $Y_{i,F}$ lying on the outer face, $G_F'$ also admits a drawing in $\Sigma$ without crossings, thus has Euler-genus at most $k.$